-All the partners of the Mazars Group meet at least once a year, at the General Assembly of partners, within six months following the end of the financial year.
+All the partners of the Mazars Group meet at least once a year, at the General Assembly of Partners, within six months following the end of the financial year.

-The General Assembly of partners is a pivotal point in the governance and decision-making processes of the Mazars Group.
-The Assembly elects the GEB and the Group Governance Council, approves major strategic and operational decisions, the admission of new partners and the audited financial statements of the Mazars Group.
+The General Assembly of Partners is a pivotal point in the governance and decision-making processes of the Mazars Group.
+The Assembly elects the GEB and the GGC approves major strategic and operational decisions, the admission of new partners and the audited financial statements of the Mazars Group.

-Due to the Covid-19 crisis, our last General Assembly of partners was held in a virtual fashion, between October and December 2020.
+Due to the Covid-19 crisis, our last General Assembly of Partners was held in a virtual fashion, between October and December 2020.
 Our next General Assembly was also held remotely in December 2021.

-Our leadership and governance
+Our structure, leadership and governance Our leadership and governance